 - Put the cookies into the refrigerator to cool.
 Once the cookies have cooled, you can store them in the refrigerator or in a sealed Tupperware container at room temperature.

-Did you make the no-bake chocolate oatmeal peanut butter cookies?
+Did you make the chocolate oatmeal peanut butter cookies?